-In recognition of this the Institute has strengthened the standard for Chartered Physicist and made it a valuable mark of excellence.
-Chartered Physicists agree to be bound by a Code of Conduct that reflects best practice.
+We’ve strengthened the standard for Chartered Physicist and made it a valuable mark of excellence.
+Chartered Physicists agree to be bound by a code of conduct that reflects best practice.
 The Code requires our members not only to show a high level of professionalism, but also to continually advance their competence through continuing professional development.

-The Institute also offers Chartered Engineer to its multidisciplinary members.
+We also offer Chartered Engineer to multidisciplinary members.

 The title Chartered Physicist is exclusive to the Institute of Physics.
-Chartered Engineer is maintained by the Engineering Council UK (ECUK).
+Chartered Engineer is maintained by the Engineering Council UK.

 Chartered status stands for the highest standards of professionalism, up-to-date expertise, quality and safety, and for capacity to exercise leadership and undertake independent practice.
 As well as competence, the title denotes commitment to keep pace with advancing knowledge and with the increasing expectations and requirements for which any profession must take responsibility.